N\'eron models of Jacobians over bases of arbitrary dimension: Sections of nodal curves

 If $X/S$ is orientable at a singular point $x$, and if $x'$ is a singular point specializing to $x$, then $X/S$ is orientable at $x'$ and there is a canonical bijection between orientations at $x$ and at $x'$.
-Given an orientation $(C_1,C_2)$ at $x$, we will often still write $(C_1,C_2)$ for the induced orientation at $x'$.
+Given an orientation $(C_1,C_2)$ at~$x$, we will often still write $(C_1,C_2)$ for the induced orientation at $x'$.

-We say $X/S$ is \emph{orientable} if it admits orientations at every point, compatible with the generization isomorphisms between orientations.
+We say $X/S$ is \emph{orientable} if it admits orientations at all points, compatible with the generization isomorphisms between orientations.
 In that case, we call \emph{global orientation} (or just \emph{orientation}) of $X/S$ a compatible family $(C_{1,x},C_{2,x})_{x\in\sing(X/S)}$, where $(C_{1,x},C_{2,x})$ is an orientation at $x$.
-We will often abusively write global orientations as couples $(C_1,C_2)$ and confuse them with the induced orientation at any given point $x\in\sing(X/S)$. \end{defi}
+We will often abusively write global orientations as ordered pairs $(C_1,C_2)$ and confuse them with the induced orientation at any given point $x\in\sing(X/S)$. \end{defi}

 \begin{rem} If $X/S$ is orientable, then it is orientable at every point, but the converse is not true in general. \end{rem}

 \begin{rem} The curve $X/S$ is orientable at $x$ if and only if the preimage of $x$ in the normalization of $X_s$ consists of two $k(s)$-rational points, in which case an orientation is the choice of one of these points.
 Roughly speaking, this also corresponds to picking an orientation of the edge corresponding to $x$ in the dual graph of $X$ at $s$.
 The "roughly speaking" is due to the case of loops: there is an ambiguity on how to orient them.
 We could get rid of this ambiguity by using a heavier notion of dual graphs (such as the tropical curves often used in log geometry), but this work does not require it. \end{rem}